top of page

 How to interpret these results?

-A reduction in maritime activity was expected and ~37% seems plausible to me.
+A reduction in maritime activity was expected given the nation-wide coronavirus lockdown and ~37% seems plausible to me.
 Certain aspects to note, however, are-

-b) Not all Shipping Objects detected are Active i.e. moving vessels.
-As you would notice, a fair number of Ships are clustered around the Kutch Coastline.
-Several of them could be docked, dysfunctional or undergoing maintenance.
+b) That being said, not all Shipping Objects detected are Active i.e. are operational vessels - as you will observe, a sizeable number of Ships are clustered around the coastline.
+Many of these could be docked vessels or abandoned vessels or vessels that are undergoing maintenance.

-c) The comparison has been done during two points in time, one year apart.
-Adding more observations i.e. performing a Multi-temporal analysis would have helped in drawing better inferences about maritime activity.
+c) The comparison has been made using two points in time, roughly one year apart.
+Adding more observations i.e. performing a multi-temporal analysis would help in drawing a better conclusion about the impact on maritime activity due to the lockdown.

 SHIP DETECTION IN THE SUEZ CANAL IN EGYPT TO STUDY THE MARITIME ACTIVITY PRE, DURING & POST THE EVER GIVEN SHIP STRANDING

-The grounding of Ever Given - the Taiwanese Mega Container Vessel at the southern end of the Suez Canal in Egypt and the resulting blockage in Maritime Activity in this narrow but vital Shipping route which accounts for 12% of the world's trade, has sent economic shockwaves across the world, including in India.
-This unfortunate incident is an acute reminder of the interdependency involved in the globalized world we live in today and how it can trigger Supply Chain disruptions.
+The grounding of Ever Given - the Taiwanese Mega Container Vessel at the southern end of the Suez Canal in Egypt and the resulting blockage in maritime activity in this narrow albeit crucial Shipping route which accounts for 12% of the world's trade has sent economic shockwaves across the world, including in India.
+This unfortunate incident is an acute reminder of the interdependency in global and how a disruption at a particular node can trigger chaos across the Supply Chain.

-Drawing inspiration from a wonderful initiative from Google Earth - the 'Timelapse', here is my short Timelapse version of Maritime Activity in the Suez Canal over the last month, as detected using Sentinel-1 SAR (Radar) Imagery.
+Drawing inspiration from a wonderful tool in Google Earth - the Timelapse, here is my short Timelapse version of maritime activity in the Suez Canal over the last month (pre, during, and post the vessel stranding), as detected using Sentinel-1 SAR Imagery again-

-Video Case: Detecting Ships in the Suez Canal - Pre, During & Post the Ever Given Cargo Vessel stranding
+Video 1: Timelapse of Ship Detection in the Suez Canal - Pre, During & Post the Ever Given Cargo Vessel stranding on 23rd March 2021 to study the impact on Maritime Trade

-Refer my Remote Sensing work here - you'll are sure to find a few new use cases involving Object Detection every now and then.
+Refer my complete Remote Sensing work from this link - you'll be sure to find new use cases involving Object Detection every now and then, such as this.

 ABOUT US